 - The agent can reach the AM server(s) configured in AM Connection URL. - Critical bootstrap properties are set.
-Learn more in Agent configuration. - For SSL communication, TLS/SSL libraries are available and SSL configuration properties are set. - (IIS and ISAPI agent only) The agent is running in FIPS mode.
+Learn more in Agent configuration. - For SSL communication, TLS/SSL libraries are available and SSL configuration properties are set. - The system has enough RAM and shared memory.

-- The system has enough RAM and shared memory. - The agent can log in to AM with the provided credentials and fetch the agent profile. - The agent can decrypt the agent profile password by using the Agent Profile Password Encryption Key provided in agent-key.conf. - WebSocket connections are available between the agent and AM. - The core init and shutdown agent sequences are working as expected.
+- The agent can log in to AM with the provided credentials and fetch the agent profile. - The agent can decrypt the agent profile password by using the Agent Profile Password Encryption Key provided in agent-key.conf. - WebSocket connections are available between the agent and AM. - The core init and shutdown agent sequences are working as expected.
 This validation requires the --Vi flag. - (IIS and ISAPI agent only) The agent is configured to run application pools in Integrated mode. - When Server Certificate Trust is set to true to trust all certificates, the validator issues a warning to set the property to false in production environments.